Makhkambek/Makhkambek/README.md

 ## 🚀 About Me

-🎓 I study at Astrum
+🎓 I study at IT Park

 👨‍💻 student of Astrum IT Academy and IT Park